-This course discusses theory, research, and trends related to the curriculum and assessment of young children enrolled in early childhood education programs.
-Developmentally appropriate early childhood lesson plans and activities will be explored, analyzed, and created.
+In this course, students explore the theory, research, and trends related to the curriculum and assessment of young children enrolled in early childhood education programs.
+Developmentally appropriate early childhood lesson plans and activities will be explored and analyzed.
 Standardized and classroom assessments will be researched and evaluated.

 Early Childhood Literacy and Literature

 This course discusses literacy development in early childhood education.
 Balanced literacy instruction including a comprehensive set of strategies designed to meet individual needs will be explored.
 Methods for developing reading and writing skills that are developmentally appropriate will also be investigated.
 Since knowledge of children's literature is essential for any early childhood educator, students will determine ways to select appropriate and motivating materials to enhance an early childhood literacy program.

 Families, Communities, and Schools as Partners in Early Childhood Education